Cleft chin murder: History

 The Americans waived the Visiting Forces Act allowing him to be tried in a British court, given that Jones fell outside their jurisdiction.
 During the trial they implicated each other, with Jones alleging that she feared violence from Hultén if she did not follow his instructions.
 They were both found guilty of murdering Heath.
 Mr Justice Charles sentenced them to be hanged, but while Hultén was executed at Pentonville Prison on 8 March 1945, Jones was reprieved after a recommendation of mercy from the jury.
 She was released from prison in May 1954 but her subsequent fate is unknown, although series 1 episode 6 of the television series Murder Maps reports her death as occurring in 1980.
 An account of the trial was published in 1945.

 Jones's reprieve caused some controversy, because many people considered the crimes to be cowardly, and in a war-torn Britain where everyone was pulling together to face a common enemy, almost treasonous.
 "SHE SHOULD HANG" was graffitied in several places in Jones's home town.
-A number of references to the murder appear in the contemporary diary of Arthur Basil Cottle (1917–1994), the Bletchley Park cryptanalyst.
+A number of references to the murder appear in the contemporary diary of Basil Cottle (1917–1994), a Bletchley Park cryptanalyst.
 They range from the outrage of his landlady, "Mrs Read, quite desolee, about the Jones reprieve", to the aside by a Foreign Office civilian at Bletchley, Audrey Clare Stobart, "Clare is getting very witty - her remark about men wanting to marry Jones because it'll be safer than taking up taxi-driving."